Observing the inspiral of coalescing massive black hole binaries with LISA in the era of Multi-Messenger Astrophysics: Results

-We run different sets of simulations to properly explore the parameter space.
-We keep fixed the total (source frame) mass of the system and the luminosity distance.
 The mass ratio is randomized in $[0.1,\, 1]$, while the time to coalescence is drawn in $[0, \, 4] \yr$.
 Spin magnitudes are flat distributed in $[0, \, 1]$.
 Sky position, angular momentum angles and spin orientations are uniformly distributed over a sphere.
 Since we want to explore how parameter estimation improves as function of time to coalescence we did not take into account the possibility that LISA stops taking data while a signal is chirping in band.
 Unless otherwise noted, for each combination of total mass and redshift, we perform $\rm N = 10^4$ random realizations.